-Fax/Modem board will not send or receive data.

-Check Device Manager in Window 98 to see if there is a problem with the board.

-Make sure the connections to the board via telephone lines are working.

-Make sure the phones are

-Fax does not automatically receive incoming faxes.

-Check software to see if autoreceive option is enabled.

-Fax/modem disconnects during transmission.

-Be sure that you have disabled Call Waiting on your phone.
+Fax/Modem board will not Check Device Manager in send or receive data.
+Windows 98 to see if there is a problem with the board.
+Make sure the connections to the board via telephone lines are correct.
+Make sure the phones are working.
+Fax does not automatically Check software to see if receive incoming faxes. autoreceive option is enabled.
+Fax/modem disconnects Be sure that you have disabled during transmission.
+Call Waiting on your phone.
 Check for faulty connections and the noise in the line.

-Modem does not connect properly to host system

-Make sure connection type and protocol are properly set.
+Modem does not connect Make sure connection type and properly to host system. protocol are properly set.
 Be sure the receiving system is compatible with your modem.
 Try connecting at a slower speed.